KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 Swirl affects all elements, so it is the only reaction that can affect all 3 types of aura.

-Geo immediately Shatters with the Freeze aura before Crystallize can happen, then reacts with the underlying element.
+Geo immediately Shatters with the Freeze aura before Crystallize can happen, then reacts with the underlying Element.

 **Edit:** Not accurate, as Razor's tap E will reduce the Hydro aura.
 Requires further testing.